opiopan/fsmapper/docs/docs/libs/mapper/Keystroke/Keystroke-synthesize.md

 ```lua
 Keystroke:synthesize()
 ```
-This method synthesizes keystroke sequense held by this object.
+This method synthesizes keystroke sequence held by this object.

 ## Return Values
 This method doesn't return any value.